go-while/nntp-mongodb_test/README.md

 # Test Cases
 The test program supports the following test cases:
- - "read": Tests article retrieval from the MongoDB collection based on the given MessageIDHash.
+ - "read": Tests article retrieval from the MongoDB collection based on the given MessageID.
- - "delete": Tests article deletion from the MongoDB collection based on the given MessageIDHash.
+ - "delete": Tests article deletion from the MongoDB collection based on the given MessageID.
  - "no-compression": Inserts articles without any compression.
  - "gzip": Inserts articles with gzip compression.
  - "zlib": Inserts articles with zlib compression.